Pain After Surgery (cont.)

 - A collection of blood or other body fluid below the skin (a hematoma or a seroma): This collection of blood or fluid may cause pain and sometimes swelling at the wound site.
 This collection may have to be drained by a doctor.

 - Vomiting or a change in your bowel habits after abdominal surgery: An obstruction in normal bowel functioning can occur following abdominal surgery and often causes pain and vomiting.
-Similarly, loss of intestinal movement (called ileus) may cause pain and vomiting.
+Similarly, loss of intestinal movement (called ileus) may cause pain, abdominal distention, and vomiting.
 Both of these conditions need to be checked by a doctor.

 - Formation of fistulas (abnormal passages between body structures): For example, a fistula may form between the bowel and the skin.
 Pain may be present with fistulas, but often only drainage from the surgical site, change in bowel habits, or weight loss may be present.
 Leaks occur when 2 pieces of bowel have been surgically connected and the connection fails.
 Bowel contents will leak out into the abdomen and may cause pain, vomiting, or fever.